Sam’s Club slashes memberships down to $8 for limited time

-The discounted membership will be available at Sam’s Clubs nationwide starting on Friday, June 17.
+The discounted membership were available at Sam’s Clubs nationwide starting on Friday, June 17, WGHP reports.
 The reduced-price memberships are limited to one person, won’t be available past Sunday, June 26, and are redeemable at in-person locations.

 “Tag someone who needs to get a membership and invite you over for a Fourth of July pool party,” the company tweeted.